dcsync/pycobalt/README.md

 commands
 --------

-script console commands are similar to beacon console aliases.
+Script console commands are similar to beacon console aliases.

     import pycobalt.engine as engine
     import pycobalt.commands as commands